anthdm/hollywood/README.md

 # Hollywood

-A blazingly fast, low latency, and lightweight actor engine with all batteries included.
+A blazingly fast, low latency, and lightweight actor engine with all batteries included written in Golang.

 ## Features